blainehansen/validate/README.md

 A convenient typescript validation/decoding library with an accompanying helper macro.

 Need to validate unknown input from the outside world, such as files, environment variables, or incoming http request bodies?
-This library gives a type-driven way to do so, either manually or with a [`macro-ts`](https://github.com/blainehansen/macro-ts) decorator macro.
-This library uses the safe [`Result` type from `@blainehansen/monads`](https://github.com/blainehansen/monads) to indicate success or failure rather than throwing exceptions.
+This library gives a type-driven way to do so, either manually or with a [`macro-ts`](https://github.com/blainehansen/macro-ts) decorator macro, and uses the safe [`Result` type from `@blainehansen/monads`](https://github.com/blainehansen/monads) to indicate success or failure rather than throwing exceptions.

 ```ts
 import * as v, { Result } from '@blainehansen/validate'